 Ken will transmit good quality audio from his slides and microphone, but what your audience hears will only be as good as the speakers and amplification you use at your venue.
 Please ensure the speakers have sufficient potential volume (you can always turn them down), without too much distortion or echo.
 You should ensure that only one of your Zoom connections is broadcasting sound to the room, to avoid feedback.

 Although Ken can present staring into nothing more than a camera lens, we will all have a much greater sense of engagement if you can arrange to have a webcam or tripod-mounted camera in the room, showing the audience.
 The camera should connect to one of the Zoom computers, so it can transmit the image smoothly back to Ken.
-If you want to be really slick about it, a videographer managing the camera can pan the room, and zoom in on the MC and audience members when they are asking questions!
+(If you want to be really slick about it, a videographer managing the camera can pan the room, and zoom in on the MC and audience members when they are asking questions!)

 Ken will hear nothing from your end without it being transmitted through a microphone.
 Normally, Zoom is extremely capable at eliminating feedback and echoes, so you can leave your mic(s) turned on and the experience will not be adversely affected.
 At a minimum, a microphone so that Ken can hear your MC and respond if there are technical difficulties is important.
-(It is possible to send text messages in Zoom, but sometimes those can go unnoticed until later.)
+(It is possible to send chat messages in Zoom as a backchannel, but sometimes those can go unnoticed until later.)
 You may also want a wireless mic that someone can carry to audience members with questions, or attached to a mic stand for questions in a queue.
 Just like Ken’s live presentations, often audience members feel more comfortable asking their questions privately after the presentation has formally ended, so a microphone and webcam they can approach afterwards may be helpful.

 Zoom allows easy recording of sessions for future reference – it just needs to be configured before we begin.
-Ken will also provide a PDF of his slides after the event, which can be distributed to participants or others within your institution, but must not be posted publicly on the web.
+Ken will also provide a PDF of his slides after the event, which can be distributed to participants or others within your institution, but should not be posted publicly on the web.
 It will incorporate the results of any real-time polling done with your group, and web URLs to source video and other materials referenced in the presentation.